open-feature/spec/specification/glossary.md

 An SDK-compliant implementation which resolves flag values from a particular flag management system, allowing the use of the [Evaluation API](./sections/01-flag-evaluation.md#13-flag-evaluation) as an abstraction for the system in question.

-### Namespace
+### Domain

-An identifier which logically associates clients with providers, allowing for multiple providers to be used simultaneously within a single application.
+An identifier which logically binds clients with providers, allowing for multiple providers to be used simultaneously within a single application.

 ### Integration